bromodachi/degica/server/README.md

 ## How to run the program

 Usually, I write supply a dockerfile so all you have to do is run docker-compose up but due to lack of time, please allow me to omit this.
-Instead, please have docker running in the background.
+Instead, please have docker running in the background(especially for the integration tests).
 If you have a mac, all you have to do is install it via brew:

 ```
 brew install docker